AlenjaksAbraham/vg-sales-analyzer/man/README.md

 **as.videogame.object:**
 What it does:
-Constructs a formal S3 object of class "VideoGame", with slots for name, platform, and sales.
+Constructs a formal S3 object of class "VideoGame", which produces a single-row data frame representing one video gam

 **build.videogame.class:**